ray-project/ray/rllib/algorithms/dreamerv3/README.md

 Just like in a standard policy gradient algorithm (e.g. REINFORCE), the critic tries to predict a correct value function and the actor tries to come up with good actions choices that maximize accumulated rewards over time.
-Both these RL components of the model (actor and critic) are never trained on real environment data, but on dreamed trajectories produced by the world model.
+Both actor and critic are never trained on real environment data, but on dreamed trajectories produced by the world model.

 For more specific details about the algorithm refer to the [original paper](https://arxiv.org/pdf/2301.04104v1.pdf) (see below for all references).